Cabinet of Singapore: Vacation of office

-The President must declare the office of Prime Minister vacant if the Prime Minister resigns his office, or if the President, acting in his discretion, is satisfied that the Prime Minister has ceased to command the confidence of a majority of the MPs.
-In the latter situation, the President is required first to inform the Prime Minister of his evaluation in this regard, and if the Prime Minister requests him to, the President may dissolve Parliament instead of making a declaration of vacancy.
+The president must declare the office of prime minister vacant if the prime minister resigns from office, or if the president, acting in his discretion, is satisfied that the prime minister has ceased to command the confidence of a majority of the MPs.
+In the latter situation, the president is required first to inform the prime minister of his evaluation in this regard, and if the prime minister requests him to, the president may dissolve Parliament instead of making a declaration of vacancy.
 A general election must be held within three months after the dissolution of Parliament.
-This gives the former Prime Minister the opportunity to consolidate support by receiving a fresh mandate at the polls.
+This gives the former prime minister the opportunity to consolidate support by receiving a fresh mandate at the polls.

-At present, it is not clear what evidence the President may rely on to be satisfied that the Prime Minister has ceased to command the confidence of a majority of MPs, as the Singapore courts have not yet had to decide the issue.
+At present, it is not clear what evidence the president may rely on to be satisfied that the prime minister has ceased to command the confidence of a majority of MPs, as the Singapore courts have not yet had to decide the issue.
 In the Sarawak case of Stephen Kalong Ningkan v.
 Tun Abang Haji Openg, decided on provisions similar to those in the Singapore Constitution, the court found that the phrase ceased to command the confidence of a majority of the Members of Parliament was a term of art which had to be signified by a formal vote of no confidence taken by the legislature.
 In contrast, a Sabah court held in Datuk Amir Kahar v.
 Tun Mohd Said bin Keruak, Yang di-Pertua Negeri Sabah that loss of confidence could be assessed on the basis of evidence other than a legislative vote.
-This might include, for instance, media reports or letters addressed to the President.
+This might include, for instance, media reports or letters addressed to the president.

-Other Cabinet ministers must vacate their office if they resign, or if their appointments are revoked by the President acting in accordance with the advice of the Prime Minister.
-A person who has vacated his or her office as Minister may, if qualified, be subsequently appointed again as a Minister.
+Other Cabinet ministers must vacate their office if they resign, or if their appointments are revoked by the president acting in accordance with the advice of the prime minister.
+People who vacate their office as minister may, if qualified, be subsequently appointed again as a minister.

-The Prime Minister and other Ministers who make up the Cabinet do not vacate their offices upon a dissolution of Parliament, but continue in their posts until the first sitting of the next Parliament following a general election.
+The prime minister and other ministers who make up the Cabinet do not vacate their offices upon a dissolution of Parliament, but continue in their posts until the first sitting of the next Parliament following a general election.